As of April 3, 2017, this fund's Select share class has been renamed to I. Please see the prospectus for more details.

-- Portfolio management team is led by Jonathan Simon, an experienced value manager with over 35 years of industry experience—all at J.P.
-Morgan.
+- Portfolio management team led by experienced value manager Jonathan Simon.

 - Invests primarily in high-quality companies with attractive valuations, strong competitive positions, and good prospects for long-term share price appreciation.

-- Top-decile performance vs. peers over the 10-year period and top-quintile performance over the 5-year period.1
+- Top-decile performance vs. peers over the 10-year period and top-quintile performance over the five-year period.1

-- Strong risk-adjusted returns: top-decile information ratio over 10 years and since inception.2
+- Strong risk-adjusted returns: top-decile information ratio over 10-year period.2

 Total return assumes reinvestment of income.